TVHomeNetwork/plugin.video.kyivstar.tv/README.md

 # Installation:

-Download the repository as ZIP.
+To get automatic updates you can install my [repository](https://github.com/TVHomeNetwork/kodi.repository).

+Or download any release version from [Releases](https://github.com/TVHomeNetwork/plugin.video.kyivstar.tv/releases).

+Or to get fresh version, clone this repository as zip.
 Unpack somwhere.
 Rename the top directory from *plugin.video.kyivstar.tv-main* to *plugin.video.kyivstar.tv*.
-Pack back to ZIP and install this file in Kodi.
+Pack back to zip and install this file in Kodi.

 # Setup: